NotCleo/NotCleo/README.md

 - 👋 Hi, I’m @NotCleo
-- 👀 I’m interested in Electronics
+- 👀 I’m interested in - processor architectures
-- 🌱 I’m currently learning Electronics
+- 🌱 I’m currently learning - parallel and distributed computing
-- 💞️ I’m looking to collaborate on Electronics
+- 💞️ I’m looking to collaborate - on any electronics/computer vision
-- 📫 How to reach me :)
+- 📫 How to reach me - amrutayan30@gmail.com
 - 😄 Pronouns: he/he
-- ⚡ Fun fact: I can draw a circle by hand
+- ⚡ Fun fact: I make bad jokes and they like it ;)